 Today, PEFC has recognised certification systems in more than 30 countries.
 Together these account for over 240 million hectares of certified forests, making PEFC the world’s largest forest certification system.
 It is also the certification system of choice for family and community-owned forests.
 PEFC-certified materials are specified in public and corporate procurement policies around the world.

 For an item to be biodegradable, it means it will break down into the original raw materials it was originally made from, but with no benefit to the soil.
 Which is essentially what any product would eventually do, if left for a very long time.
-The key here is the time frame in which the product biodegrades and having the facilities readily available to actually biodegrade the items without them being sent straight to landfill.
+The key here is the time frame in which the product biodegrades and having the facilities readily available to biodegrade the items without them being sent straight to landfill.
 There is a big shortage of facilities that can biodegrade in the UK and the lack of segregation from other non-biodegradable items proves a big problem.

-When a product is compostable, it is able to be broken down in around 90 days and becomes a nutrient-rich, usable compost.
+When a product is compostable, it can be broken down in around 90 days and becomes a nutrient-rich, usable compost.
 This doesn’t mean it can be added to a domestic, garden compost heap, they need to be taken to an industrial composting facility.
 Again, there are limited places that carry this out and therefore the original bio-compostable products become pointless if they simply end up on a landfill.